 Functions in C are fundamental building blocks that encapsulate code for specific tasks, enabling modular programming and code reusability.
 They allow programmers to break down complex problems into smaller, more manageable units, making the code easier to read, maintain, and debug.
 Each function has a defined structure consisting of a return type, a name, optional parameters, and a body.

-Structure of a function:
+Structure of a function

+The structure of a function is as follows:

 Return type: This specifies the type of value that the function will return to the calling code.
 It can be any valid data type in C (such as int, float, char, or void if no value is returned).